 Security beefed up at Thackeray's residence after 'Dawood's gang member' makes threat calls

-Mumbai, Sep 06: Security beefed up at Maharashtra chief minister Uddhav Thackeray's private residence Matoshree after an unidentified man claiming to be from underworld don Dawood Ibrahim's gang on Saturday.
+Mumbai, Sep 06: Security beefed up at Maharashtra Chief Minister Uddhav Thackeray's private residence Matoshree after an unidentified man claiming to be from underworld don Dawood Ibrahim's gang on Saturday.

-The caller rang up twice around 10.30 pm on Saturday, following which the police beefed up security at Thackeray''s bungalow located in Kalanagar Colony, the official said.
+The caller rang up twice around 10.30 pm on Saturday, following which the police beefed up security at Thackeray's bungalow located in Kalanagar Colony, the official said.

 "Someone called up on ''Matoshree'' phone number two times on Saturday night and said Dawood Ibrahim wanted to talk CM Uddhav Thackeray.
 However, the telephone operator did not transfer the call to the CM," the official said.